guoyu07/meta64/readme.md

 * Spring Java-only configuration with Annotations, and no XML configs.

 ## Apache Jackrabbit Oak
-Other than SpringBoot, the main dependency needed for running/building Sbnode is Jackrabbit Oak.
+Other than SpringBoot, the main dependency needed for running/building SubNode is Jackrabbit Oak.
 This project is currently being hosted here:

 https://github.com/apache/jackrabbit-oak
 https://jackrabbit.apache.org/oak/docs/index.html